TheLuisAbarca/RoR_Blog-App/README.md

 - Create a new file called `local_env.yml` in the folder `config/` and paste the following code in it:
   > `PG_USERNAME: "YourPostgresUsername"`
   > `PG_PASSWORD: "YourPostgresPassword"`
+  > `GMAIL_USERNAME: "YourGmailSenderUsername"`
+  > `GMAIL_PASS: "YourGmailSenderPassword"`
+Note: You can use your own gmail account to send emails but first you have to configure 2-Step Authorization and after that you have to configure an APP Password for this specific application.
+If you want more information about this, GOOGLE IT.
 - Execute `rails db:create` to create the database.
 - Run `rails s` to run the application.